TeamAikon/oreid-react-components/README.md

-# OER ID React component library
+# ORE ID React component library

 ## First time setup
 1. Use only `npm` for running scripts, in order to avoid some unexpected conflicts with different `.lock` files;